migbenav/CMR-Sales-Opportunity/README.md

 Analysis of opportunity stages, win rates, and deal velocity.

 ### Sales Performance Metrics
-Key metrics such as average deal size, team and sales agent performancec, and revenue contribution.
+Key metrics such as average deal size, team and sales agent performance, and revenue contribution.

+### Predictive Analysis
+Using closed deals to predict outcomes for prospecting and engaged deals.

 ### Dataset
 The analysis uses CMR Sales Opportunity data from MAVEN.